Useful FFmpeg Filters

 ffmpeg -r 24 -f lavfi -i nullsrc=s=1280x720,format=yuv444p10le -frames:v 1024 yuv444p10le.mov

-THis is commonly used with geq.
+This is commonly used with geq.

 geq